jstz84/MuffinTrack/README.md

 # MuffinTrack
-Text notes parser to facilitate project management
+A parser to convert text notes into objects to facilitate simple project management